bthda/starter-hugo-research-group/content/home/image.md

 widget: blank

 # Activate this widget? true/false
-active: true
+active: false

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
-weight: 10
+weight: 30

 title:
 subtitle: